Olmesartan: Adverse effects

-The incidence of adverse effects with Benicar (the US trade name for olmesartan medoxomil) is reported as similar to placebo; the only adverse effect that occurred in >1% of patients treated with it and more frequently than placebo was dizziness (3% vs 1%).
+The incidence of adverse effects with olmesartan is reported as similar to placebo; the only adverse effect that occurred in >1% of patients treated with it and more frequently than placebo was dizziness (3% vs 1%).
 Rarely, olmesartan can cause severe gastrointestinal issues.
 The symptoms, which include nausea, vomiting, diarrhea, weight loss, and electrolyte abnormalities, are common among those who have celiac disease.
 Recent studies suggested this form of sprue-like enteropathy could be caused by the inhibition of TGF-β, a polypeptide cytokine that maintains intestinal homeostasis.
 However, it is still unclear why this action was never observed with other ARBs.
 In studies of angiotensin II receptor antagonists such as olmesartan, patients with unilateral or bilateral renal artery stenosis, increases in serum creatinine or blood urea nitrogen have been reported.
 There has been no long-term use of olmesartan medoxomil in patients with unilateral or bilateral renal artery stenosis, but similar results may be expected.

-The full prescribing information for Benicar notes as with all drugs that act directly on the renin-angiotensin system, olmesartan is contraindicated in pregnancy and can cause injury and even death to the developing fetus.

 Chemistry

-An ester prodrug, it is completely and rapidly hydrolyzed to its active acid form.
-The metabolites in this process are carbon dioxide and 2,3-dione.
+Olmesartan medoxomil, an ester prodrug, is completely and rapidly hydrolyzed to its active acid form, olmesartan.

-Dosage and administration

-The usual recommended starting dose of olmesartan is 20 mg once daily.
-The dose may be increased to 40 mg after two weeks of therapy, if further reduction in blood pressure is desirable.
-Doses above 40 mg do not appear to have greater effect, and twice-daily dosing offers no advantage over the same total dose given once daily.
-No adjustment of dosage is typically necessary for advanced age, renal impairment, or hepatic dysfunction.
-For patients with possible depletion of intravascular volume (e.g., patients treated with diuretics), olmesartan should be initiated with caution; consideration should be given to use of a lower starting dose in such cases.
-If blood pressure is not controlled by olmesartan alone, a diuretic may be added.
-Olmesartan may be administered with other antihypertensive agents.
-Olmesartan may be administered with or without food.